Stuck between the parks of the Trossachs and Cairngorms, the region around Loch Tay Scotland and Glen Lyon Scotland is worth visiting.

 - North East of the Loch Lomond and the Trossachs National Park

 - Drive from the park on A85 and reach the loch at the town of Killin

 - Drive from the East and the town of Perth (turn from A9 South of Pitlorchy)

 - From Loch Tay via the Lawers Dam

-- or from Aberfeldy on A827 to drive the all length
+- or from Aberfeldy on A827 to drive the whole length

 The locations listed in this article are included in my travel guide that help you easily plan your Scotland road trip:

 Plan your perfect trip to Scotland!